You need to ask permission to reproduce a work if:

 8. Keep your correspondence.

-If you have questions concerning the permission request process, including identifying a copyright owner, contact the Copyright Office [contact information below].
+If you have questions concerning the permission request process, including identifying a copyright holder, contact the Copyright Office [contact information below].